algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 **Steps:**

-1. Move the SportShield development board of 5 centimeters in less than one second.
+1. Move the SportShield development board by 5 centimetres in less than one second.
 2. Listen for any sound emitted by the device's buzzer.

 ### 5. Thief attempt/Major movement detection